yash0307/DynamicLexiconGenerationCVC/README.md

+This repository contains implementaion of "Dynamic Lexicon Generation for Natural Scene Images", IWRR ECCV 2016
 ## Making Corpus from Dataset
 Use script "make_dataset_corpus.py" located in folder "DynamicLexiconGenerationCVC/Dataset_APIs/MS-COCO/PythonAPI".
 Corpus is already made and stored in folder DynamicLexiconGenerationCVC/Dataset_corpus.
 ## Make Dictionary from Dataset